oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## **Summary**
-You have successfully created and configures the workflow for Docto's Appointment Made Easy application.
+You have successfully created and configures the workflow for Doctor's Appointment Made Easy application.

 ## Acknowledgments
 - **Author** - Roopesh Thokala, Senior Product Manager; Ananya Chatterjee, Consulting Member of Technical Staff.